DragonBanana/Hypermedia/README.md

 ## Specification
 ### Web Architecture
 ![Alt text](documentation/images/hypermedia_architecture.png?raw=true "Architecture")

+#### Presentation Layer
+The presentation layer is the topmost level of the application.
+It is the layer which users can use to access directly to this project features.
+It is an e-commerce web application of a bookstore that is accessible from personal computers and smartphones.
+Exploring the website a user can see a catalog of books, authors and events.
+The book catalog can be filtered by book themes and genres and it allow users to add books to the cart.

+The presentation layer, as most of the frontend application, uses technologies like HTML, CSS5 and Javascript.
+It also implements external libraries such as Bootstrap, Google Maps and Slick (an image slider library).

+The static content of the frontend can be retrieved from an Amazon Web Service: Amazon S3.
+This service, known also as Simple Storage Service, is an unstructured data storage service that offers industry-leading scalability, data availability, security, and performance.

+#### Application Layer
+The application layer is pulled out from the presentation tier and, as its own layer, it provides all the logical services such as user registration and authentication, retrieving book, author and event catalogs, easy and basic catalogs filtering and cart management.

+The protocol used in order to offer those features is REST and the data exchanged between clients and servers are in JSON format.

+This layer uses two Amazon Web Service: AWS API Gateway and AWS Lambda.
+The first one manages the HTTP endpoints that accept the requests.
+The second one, written using NodeJS, implements the logical features of the application.

+#### Data Layer
+The data layer encapsulates the persistence mechanisms and exposes the data.
+In particular, this layer is used to store data regarding books, events, authors, users and cart items.

+The data layer uses AWS DynamoDB, a key-value and document database that delivers single-digit millisecond performance at any scale.
+It's not a SQL database and so it has pros, such as good scaling and performance, but it does not have an important property like the ACID one (Atomicity, Consistency, Isolation, Durability).

 ### API
 #### REST compliance
 Describe here to what extent did you follow REST principles and what are the